 A Brief Overview of My Story (so far…)

-I grew up poor in an emotionally and physically abusive home, and worked hard to make something of myself.
+I grew up ridiculously poor in an emotionally and physically abusive home, and worked hard to make something of myself.
 I built a solid management career in the corporate sector and by the time I hit my 30’s I was earning a great salary.
 On paper, it looked like I had it all.
 The only thing was, I was utterly miserable.
 A series of nervous breakdowns in 2011, followed by debilitating depression and anxiety in 2012 and bankruptcy in 2013, nearly saw the end of me.
 But I’m a survivor and a fighter, and with hard work and determination I slowly found my way back from the darkness.

 I am now recovering and building a new life for myself, one that is more focused on true happiness, gratitude and mindfulness.
 In addition to publishing my works and offering my services as a public speaker and specialist in both self-development and mental health/wellbeing, I am undertaking a Bachelor of Arts degree, studying Sociology and Psychology, to better inform the work I do and to support me in helping others.
 My personal goal is to focus my energy on the areas of my life which make me feel happy and fulfilled so that I can, in turn, help others to feel happy and fulfilled.

 On this website you’ll find information about my projects, along with my blog, Stuff I’ve Learned (So Far) About Life, Liberty & Leprechauns.
 My blog is about living my best life.
 I talk about self-development, mental health and wellbeing, mindfulness, gratitude, personal growth and my never-ending quest to be the best version of me that I can.
-I openly discuss my journey of recovery following depression and anxiety, and often talk about aspects of my life as an author, public speaker, student of Sociology/Psychology, and passionate advocate of self-development and mental health/wellbeing.
+I openly discuss my journey of recovery following depression and anxiety, and often talk about aspects of my life as an author, coach, speaker, student of Sociology/Psychology, and passionate advocate of self-development and mental health/wellbeing.